Styyx1/Ruvaak-Readme/Ruvaak Beginners guide.md

 [Arena - An Encounter Zone Overhaul](https://www.nexusmods.com/skyrimspecialedition/mods/33487) makes small but meaningful changes to encounter zones but with the addition of [Rogue Like Encounters](https://www.nexusmods.com/skyrimspecialedition/mods/23872), there's still a chance that you will encounter enemies out of your level range.

+[Static Skill Leveling](https://www.nexusmods.com/skyrimspecialedition/mods/30410) allows you to allocate points into skills instead of training them.
+That lets you focus more on the build you want to play instead of limiting yourself only to use certain tools to not accidentally level up other things.

 > "Sometimes, running is your best and only option!
 Don't be afraid to use it."

-Another large change that Tinvaak makes is changing crafting so that you need forging manuals to craft new items.
+Another large change that Ruvaak makes is changing crafting so that you need forging manuals to craft new items.
 [Heim -Smithing Tweaks and Lightweight overhaul](https://www.nexusmods.com/skyrimspecialedition/mods/54207) also makes some more tweaks to make smithing more rewarding.
-For those not wanting to invest in crafting, you will find forgemasters across Skyrim ready to [Hone Metal](https://www.nexusmods.com/skyrimspecialedition/mods/61015) for the right price.
+For those not wanting to invest in crafting, you will find forgemasters across Skyrim ready to [Honed Metal](https://www.nexusmods.com/skyrimspecialedition/mods/61015) for the right price.

 Alchemy can do more than providing fancy potions and  [Badass Alchemist's Arsenal](https://www.nexusmods.com/skyrimspecialedition/mods/42030) shows you how powerful alchemy can be.